Satyam/firmata-http-bridge/README.md

 ```

 A folder called `docs` will be created.
 Open the file `docs/index.html` with any browser and it will provide the documentation for this package.

+Documentation comments (usually called *doc comments*) can be found in the source files, they are the comments started with `/**`.

+Keeping the documentation updated in parallel with the code has always been an issue.
+The idea is that, if you can generate part of the documentation from the code itself, making the documentation is much easier.
+By adding a few doc comments along the code, it is easier to update the docs when and if you update the code.
+The words starting with an `@` are keywords, whose meaning can be found in the [JsDoc](https://jsdoc.app/) documentation, which became the most popular such API documentation generator, but does not deal with TypeScript.
+That is why I used [TypeDoc](https://typedoc.org/).

+Documentation generators don't always get it right.
+They get a lot of information from the TypeScript types but sometimes they get confused but, overall, they do a good job.

 ## Configuration